 With the rising demand of customers, many businesses now need a robust strategy to ensure a fast and effective shipping process.
 In fact, delivering products on time is crucial for businesses, as late or even failed deliveries can have a significant impact.
 Not only does it upset customers who are expecting to receive their purchase, but it can also lead to lost sales and damage business reputation.

 In Loqate’s report on ‘Fixing Failed Deliveries 2021: Stamping Out Faulty Fulfilment’, 8% of first-time deliveries fail at an average cost of US$17.20 in the United States.
 About 7% of failed deliveries in Germany and 6% in the United Kingdom cost business an average €14.69 and £11.60 apiece respectively.
 In addition, 45% of American businesses also incur a chargeback cost of between US$1 and US$20 for each failed delivery, which 55% of British and 54% of German businesses can relate to.

 The costs can add up quickly, especially for businesses that have a high volume of deliveries.
 As the final step in fulfilling a customer’s order, last mile delivery not only plays a critical role in the overall customer experience but also saves businesses both time and money.
 Businesses that can effectively manage this will have an advantage over many of their competitors.

-Based on a survey in 2017, it was found that around 73% of e-commerce logistics concentrate on improving their communication with their last mile consumers to enhance their experience.
+Based on a survey in 2017 by Statista, it was found that around 73% of e-commerce logistics concentrate on improving their communication with their last mile consumers to enhance their experience.
 It is essential for businesses to have a good understanding of this important process to minimise errors.